coldnew/pangu-spacing/README.md

      (setq pangu-spacing-real-insert-separtor t)

-If you enable this, space will be inserted before you save file.
+After you enable this, space will be inserted before you save file.

+If you only want to insert whitespace in some specific mode, but just add virtual space in other mode, you can use following code to achive
+this: (take org-mode as example)

+     (add-hook 'org-mode-hook
+               '(lambda ()
+                (set (make-local-variable 'pangu-spacing-real-insert-separtor) t)))

 ### Function Documentation